ktrnka/droidling/README.md

 -you might need to select to run as Android application on first run

 The only dependency is AChartEngine, which is included.

+Note: setup for development might be a little outdated; I recently added ActionBarSherlock in and upped the target API level.
+When I setup a new computer next I'll update this.